One tool I have been using since first stumbling upon them 5+ years ago is Clicky – Web Analytics (formally GetClicky).

 I love using this feature to give me a great understanding on how my visitors interact with my website, where they click and which pages they visit and then leave.

-The number of actions each user takes is categorised on the Engagement (Actions) tab.
+The number of actions each user takes is categorized on the Engagement (Actions) tab.

 The number of actions can also be broken down further by clicking on the hyperlink to revel the actual users who made that number of actions.